Skip to main content

 Add fallow to your workflow file:

-name: Dead code analysis
+name: Fallow analysis

 on: [push, pull_request]